 The move came as the state’s confirmed coronavirus cases skyrocketed in recent weeks.
 Idaho has one of the lowest vaccination rates in the U.S.

-The state health agency cited “a severe shortage of staffing and available beds in the northern area of the state caused by a massive increase in patients with COVID-19 who […]
+The state health agency cited “a severe shortage of staffing and available beds in the northern area of the state caused by a massive increase in patients with COVID-19 who require […]